-I received an email this week from someone whose uncle recently suffered several strokes and became incapacitated as a result.
+I received an email from someone whose uncle recently suffered several strokes and became incapacitated as a result.
 He didn’t have a Medical Power of Attorney.
-The nephew asked if it was possible to obtain the Medical Power of Attorney at this point to make medical decisions for him.
+The nephew asked if it was possible to obtain the Texas Medical Power of Attorney at this point to make medical decisions for him.

 - Your spouse.

 - An adult child, with the waiver and consent of all other qualified adult children.

 - An individual clearly identified to act on your behalf before you became incapacitated, your nearest living relative, or a member of the clergy.

 So Why Bother Getting a Medical Power of Attorney?